Location fusion

 Cellular Tower 123 meters 10 kilometers

-The worse-case GNSS precision is theoretical, based on visibility of a minimum number of satellites, combined with multi-path interference.
+The theoretical worst-case GNSS precision, based on visibility of a minimum number of satellites, combined with multi-path interference is 100 kilometers.
 Practically speaking, when there is a GNSS lock, the reported location is generally within 500 meters (1640 feet, or 1/3 of a mile) of the actual location, and often within 10 meters.